Trigger leads: What are they, How do they work, Opt-out, Costs

 Do Trigger Leads Work?

 Yes, trigger leads work for lenders and creditors in the mortgage industry.
-Lenders and creditors are notified when a consumer’s credit report is pulled.
-Trigger leads contain the consumers’ names, addresses, contact information, and financial information, such as FICO® Scores and credit balances.
-This information is used to prescreen potential customers for different lender products.
+Lenders and creditors are notified when a consumer's credit report is pulled.
+A trigger lead contains the consumers' names, addresses, contact information, and financial information, such as FICO® Scores and credit balances.
+This information is used to prescreen potential customers for different lender products, including home loan options.

 Can You Opt-Out Of Trigger Leads?

-Yes, you can opt-out of trigger leads if you are not in the market for financing or insurance.
-The FCRA states that you may elect to have your name and address excluded from any list provided by a consumer reporting agency or major credit bureau.
-This list is in connection to a credit or insurance transaction that is not initiated by you.
-You can notify the consumer reporting agency or credit bureau that you do not agree to the use of your consumer report in connection to any credit or insurance transaction that is not initiated by you.
+Yes, you can opt out of trigger leads if you are not in the market for financing or insurance.
+The FCRA states that you may elect to have your name and address excluded from any list that a consumer reporting agency or major credit bureau provides.
+This list is in connection to a credit or insurance transaction that you do not initiate.
+You can notify the consumer reporting agency or credit bureau that you do not agree to the use of your consumer report in connection to any credit or insurance transaction that you do not initiate.

-You can notify a consumer reporting agency or credit bureau through the notification system maintained by the agency or by submitting a signed notice of election form issued by the agency.
+You can notify a consumer reporting agency or credit bureau through the notification system that the agency maintains or by submitting a signed notice of out election form that the agency issues.
+Consumers have the right to protect their privacy by opting out permanently or for a specified period.
+Keep in mind that you may have to complete this request in writing according to the agency's requirements.

 How Much Do Mortgage Trigger Leads Cost?

 Mortgage trigger leads cost around $20 - $150, depending on the conversion rate.
 A conversion rate of 2-4% trigger leads ranges from $20 - $50, which may require a lot of effort on selling and follow-up.
-Trigger leads with a 5 – 10% conversion rate cost around $100 - $150.
+Trigger leads with a 5–10% conversion rate cost around $100 - $150.
+Bank and finance companies evaluate these costs to determine if they can get a better return on investment.

 Are Trigger Leads Compliant?

-Yes, trigger leads are compliant under the FCRA as long as the company that is buying the trigger leads meets certain legal requirements as stated in the FCRA.
+Yes, trigger leads are compliant under the FCRA as long as the company that is buying the trigger leads meets certain legal requirements that the FCRA states.
 The Federal Trade Commission (FTC), which implements the FCRA, supports trigger leads because it gives consumers competitive prices in order to get the best deal possible for mortgage loans.
+Consumer finance protections remain in place even as the credit reporting industry can sell these leads to lenders.

 Can Consumers Prevent Trigger Leads?

-Yes, consumers can prevent trigger leads in the future by opting out, as stated in the FCRA.
-The FCRA is a federal law that regulates the collection of consumers’ credit information and access to their credit reports.
+Yes, consumers can prevent trigger leads in the future by opting out, as the FCRA states.
+The FCRA is a federal law that regulates the collection of consumers' credit information and access to their credit reports.
 The enforcement of the FCRA relies on the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB).
 The FTC is a U.S. agency that protects consumers from unfair and dishonest business practices and unfair competition by using law enforcement, advocacy, research, and education.
-The CFPB is a U.S. agency that ensures that consumers are treated fairly by banks, lenders, and other financial institutions.
+The CFPB is a U.S. agency that ensures that banks, lenders, and other financial institutions treat consumers fairly.
+These protections can help reduce the risk of scams and fraud from scammers who use trigger leads for telemarketing and spam.

 Who Uses Trigger Leads?

 Many types of companies use trigger leads.
-Trigger leads are bought by companies such as mortgage lenders, auto lenders, car dealerships, credit card providers, insurance companies, and personal loan providers.
+Companies such as mortgage lenders, auto lenders, car dealerships, credit card providers, insurance companies, and personal loan providers buy trigger leads.
 These companies use consumer information from trigger leads to market their products and acquire more customers.
+A third party can also purchase these leads to offer home loan products or other consumer credit services.

 How To Stop Trigger Leads

-There are several ways to stop the trigger leads.
+There are several steps to stop the trigger leads.
 The first way is to register at optoutprescreen.com or call 1-888-5-OPTOUT (1-888-567-8688).
-The opt-out website and phone number are operated by the three major credit bureaus.
-This gives you the option to opt out for five years or permanently.
-You will need to provide the following personal information, such as your name, address, Social Security Number (SSN), and date of birth, to request to opt-out.
-The requests to opt out are mandated by the FCRA to be processed within five days.
-It will take a couple of weeks to take effect in terms of getting prescreened offers.
+The three major credit bureaus operate the opt-out website and phone number.
+This gives you options to opt out for five years or opt out permanently.
+You will need to provide the following personal information, such as your name, address, Social Security Number (SSN), and date of birth, to request to opt out.
+The FCRA mandates that requests to opt out are processed within five business days.
+It will take a couple of weeks to complete and take effect in terms of getting prescreened offers.
+Keep in mind that this won't stop all junk mail from other sources.

-The second way to stop the trigger leads is to sign up at the Do Not Call Registry (dontcall.gov.) or call 1-888-382-1222.
-You will need to register the phone number that you want to be opted out from trigger leads.
+The second way to stop the trigger leads is to sign up at the National Do Not Call Registry (donotcall.gov) or call 1-888-382-1222.
+You will need to register the phone number at the registry that you want to be opted out from trigger leads.
 The sales calls from trigger leads can take up to 31 days to stop.
 You may still receive calls for political reasons, charities asking for donations, survey requests, collection calls, or information calls.
 The information calls are used by some lenders or creditors to provide information about their products.
+You can report violations to the official consumer protection agencies if telemarketers continue to call.

 The last way to stop the trigger leads is to sign up at Direct Marketing Association or DMAchoice.org.
-DMAchoice.org, by the Association of National Advertisers (ANA), prevents mail offers or prospect mail from companies with whom you don't have a business relationship from being sent to your physical mailbox.
+DMAchoice.org, by the Association of National Advertisers (ANA), prevents mail offers or prospect mail from companies with whom you don't have a business relationship from being sent to your physical mailbox, reducing junk mail.
 The registration fee is $4 for online and $5 for mail-in registration, which is good for ten years.
 ANA states that DMAchoice may reduce the overall volume of promotional offers by 80%, but it cannot eliminate all promotional mail, especially from companies or organizations you've had business with within the past two years.
+Signing up for this service can help you manage unwanted emails and physical mail.

 Mortgage Trigger Leads

 Consumers' information is included in the mortgage trigger leads whenever they sign a loan application, which gives permission to credit reporting agencies or national credit bureaus to pull their credit reports.
-This process creates the trigger that notifies mortgage lenders or mortgage companies that consumers are starting to shop for mortgages.
+This process creates a trigger that notifies mortgage lenders or mortgage companies that consumers are starting to shop for mortgages.
+The consumer will never know immediately when their information has been sold to other lenders.
+You're here reading this because you want to understand how trigger leads work and how they may affect your privacy when you apply for a home loan.
+The credit reporting industry will continue to operate under current rules unless new legislation passes to place additional restrictions on the practice.